underscoreio/essential-slick/src/pages/0-preface.md

 # Preface {-}

+## What is Slick? {-}

 [Slick][link-slick] is a Scala library for working with relational databases.
 That means it allows you to model a schema, run queries, insert data, and update data.

-You write queries in Scala and they are type checked by the compiler.
+Using Slick you write queries in Scala and they are type checked by the compiler.
 This makes working with a database like working with regular Scala collections.

 We've seen that developers using Slick for the first time often need help getting the most from it.